TechwriterSSchmidt/Haptic-Horizon/Docs/QUICK_REFERENCE.md

 ### Drop Alarm
 If you drop the device, it will detect the freefall and impact.
 After 5 seconds of silence (to let you find it), it will start buzzing loudly so you can locate it by sound/vibration.

-### Selfie Finder
+### Table Mute
-If you lose the device, use a standard Bluetooth "Selfie Remote" to trigger the "Find Me" alarm.
+If the device is placed on a table or stable surface (absolutely still for > 3 seconds), it will automatically mute all vibrations to prevent noise.
+It wakes up instantly when picked up.

 ---